Additional PVRCarbon CLIs#

 Most of the functionality of these tools is already implemented in the PVRCarbon GUI.
 However, if automatic processing or manipulation of recordings is required then these command-line tools can be used.

-These tools are distributed as native executables for Windows, Linux, and macOS.
+These tools are distributed as native executables for Windows and Linux.

 For tasks that require playback (for example, Trimming), you’ll need an OpenGL ES, Vulkan, and/or OpenCL implementation installed.
 What is needed will depend on the APIs contained within the recorded Carbon file.
 On platforms like Windows where there isn’t OpenGL ES support readily available we recommend installing our PVRVFrame emulation libraries, which will provide an implementation of OpenGL ES via your desktop’s OpenGL implementation.